abhaydesai76/Python_BankingSector_RiskAnalysis/README.md

 • Income wise breakup in terms of defaulters and regular payer
 • Housing wise breakup in terms of defaulters and regular payer

-Plot graphs for previous application…
+# Plot graphs for previous application:
 • Loan type for previous loan applications
 • Approval status for previous loan applications
 • Rejection reason for previous loan applications